Get

 In short, the answer is no, cats should not eat oranges.

-Oranges, like other citrus fruits, are toxic to cats.
+Much like other citrus fruits, oranges are toxic to cats.
 Oranges can cause cats to suffer gastric problems, including digestive irritation, diarrhea, and vomiting.
 They may also cause central nervous system depression and skin irritation.
 According to the ASPCA, it is the essential oils and psoralens in oranges that cause problems for cats.

 It is recommended that if your cat has ingested oranges or any other potentially toxic substance, you should call the ASPCA Animal Poison Control Center or contact your local veterinarian for advice as soon as possible.1

-Why Are Oranges Harmful to Cats?
+Why Are Oranges Toxic to Cats?

 Oranges contain citric acid and many harmful essential oil ingredients that are toxic to cats, whether eaten, inhaled, or in contact with their skin, but also depending on the amount and concentration.
 Eating a small piece of orange fruit flesh is unlikely to cause any major issues, but ingesting large amounts of the plant, fruit, or concentrated essential oils is a much different story.